• Skip to primary navigation

 steps 1-3 sauteing veg and adding corn

-• Melt the coconut oil on medium heat.
+• Add olive oil to a large pot on medium heat.

 • Proceed to saute the onion, chives, garlic and celery until soft and translucent.

-• Add the split peas, red bell peppers, sweet potato then stir and season with thyme, chadon beni, black pepper and pink salt to taste.
+• Add the split peas, red bell pepper, sweet potato then stir and season with thyme, chadon beni, black pepper and pink salt to taste.

 • Cook for 2-3 minutes until fragrant.